-Covid-19 coronavirus: Last day of lockdown - Jacinda Ardern's message to New Zealand
+Covid 19 coronavirus: Last day of lockdown - Jacinda Ardern's message to New Zealand

 Yesterday's nine new cases follow two days where there were five new cases and one when there were just three.

-Asked if the Ministry was concerned that the number of new cases was creeping up, a spokeswoman referred the Herald to Bloomfield's comments.
+Asked if the ministry was concerned that the number of new cases was creeping up, a spokeswoman referred the Herald to Bloomfield's comments.

-"Even though all these new cases are linked to existing community-based cases or clusters, or are a result of overseas travel, nine cases highlights the need for everybody to maintain a high level of vigilance in Level 4 and as we move to Level 3."
+"Even though all these new cases are linked to existing community-based cases or clusters, or are a result of overseas travel, nine cases highlights the need for everybody to maintain a high level of vigilance in level 4 and as we move to level 3."

 The number of new cases brings New Zealand's total to 1470, with 1142 reported recoveries.